-Electronic Thesis and Dissertation (ETD) Submission Approval Form

-Submit to Graduate School with your ETD Defense Form Make sure all signatures are provided
+uate School with your ETD sure all signatures are prov

-[Please Type] Student Name: Example Student
+Please Type] Europe Otualant

+Student Name: Example Student ACC 11 - 2 - 2 - 2 - 2 - 2 - 2 - 2 - 2 - 2

 (Last) (First) (Middle)

-CAN Number (810): 810 000 000 342 - 60
+CAN Number (810): 810 000 000

-ular Biology
+Major: Cell ular Biology

-Degree Name: PhD
+Degree Name: PhD -

-Document Titl le:
+Document Titl e:

-G raduate Student Will Provide Title
+G raduate Student Wil l Provide Title

-ETD Release Options

-Check one of t the following:
+La la radiate oradent with

-1. Provid de open and immediate digital access to the ETD.
+Provide open and immediate digital access to the ETD.

-2. Restric ct digital access via UG A Library to authorized UGA users only, for a period of 2 years.
+2. Restrict digital access via UGA Library to authorized UGA users only, for a period of 2 years.

-confidentia approval by t lity agreements, or restr the Dean of the Graduate S ictive prepublication/post pu tten documentation of patentability, sblication policies.
-Requires PRIOR documentation should be submitted separately
+□3.
+Embargo (withhold from library) for 2 years.
+Requires written documentation of patentability, confidentiality agreements, or restrictive prepublication/post publication policies.
+Requires PRIOR approval by the Dean of the Graduate School.
+Written requests including documentation should be submitted separately to the Graduate School at least 4 weeks before final submission date.

-Student Agree ement
+Student Agreement

-statement from dissertation, all the owner(s) of each t hird party copyrighted matte pecified above.
-I certify that with my ETD a written permission r to be included in my thesis or the version I submitted is the same
+I hereby certify that, if appropriate, I have obtained and submitted with my ETD a written permission statement from the owner(s) of each third party copyrighted matter to be included in my thesis or dissertation, allowing distribution as specified above.
+I certify that the version I submitted is the same as that approved by my advisory committee.

-Student Signati ore: Date
+Student Signature: Date

-Major Professo 11 to 12 to Date
+Major Professor Approval: Date

-Type Major Pr ofessor's Name: Adv vising Professor F ull Name
+Type Major Professor's Name: Advising Professor Full Nam e